 This award is presented annually for a recently published academic text about the development of literacy that will be of interest to teachers, students, consultants or HE tutors.
-The panel looks for books that make a lasting, significant contribution either to the teaching of English and literacy education at all stages, or to heightening engagement and motivation with reading.
+The panel looks for books that make a lasting, significant contribution to the teaching of English and literacy at all stages, literacy teacher education or to heightening engagement and motivation with reading.

 The book receiving the award will fulfil many of the following criteria:

 - makes a distinctive and/or inspiring contribution to literacy education;

 - is based on sound, diverse and inclusive research, with explanations of relevant theory, references, and examples of practice;

 - has the potential to be a rich and lasting resource for teachers, teacher educators or students;

 - encourages teachers, teacher educators and students to be reflective, innovative and creative;

 - is accessibly written and recognises a broad range of perspectives, experiences and voices;